The second outing of Words on the Waves Writers Festival will take place May 31 – June 5, 2023.

 Can I buy books at the Festival?

-The Festival has its own dedicated bookseller located onsite, Book Bazaar Umina Beach.
+The Festival has its own dedicated bookseller located onsite, The Bookshop, Umina.
 Audience members will be able to purchase books by authors appearing in the Festival in the bookshop.

 Can I get my books signed at the Festival?

 Yes.
-Book signings will take place immediately following most events, near the Festival bookshop run by Book Bazaar.
+Book signings will take place immediately following most events, near the Festival bookshop run by The Bookshop, Umina.

 Will any Festival events be recorded?

-We are currently investigating this option.
+We record our Festival events where possible (please visit our Live Recordings & Podcast page for past highlights).
 It is possible that audience members’ images will be included from time to time in the filming.
 Should you wish not to be filmed, please advise a volunteer.
 No flash photography or recording by attendees is permitted.

 What provisions will be in place at the Festival for those with disabilities?